AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-map-dashboard.md

 1. In the **Parent Map's Preset** drop-down list, select the output preset that you want to link the current map's output with.

-1. Select the required map and its output preset for all dependent topics and click **Done**.
+1. Select the required map and its output preset for all dependent topics and select **Done**.

     The context for the dependent topics is now set.
 You can generate the output for the current map.
-For more information about generating output, see [Generate output for a DITA map from the map console](generate-output-for-a-dita-map.md#).
+For more information about generating output, view [Generate output for a DITA map from the map console](generate-output-for-a-dita-map.md#).

 ### Blended publishing